AI workloads¶

 Supported AI vendors and instrumentations¶

 Any library that emits the gen_ai.* conventions works.
-Verified paths:
+Python-based

 - OpenAI and Anthropic via OpenLLMetry (Traceloop):